 Coronavirus or COVID-19 belongs to a family of viruses that cause respiratory illnesses.
 Moreover, most of them cause illness in animals.
-One of those is SARS-CoV-2 virus that caused the COVID-19.
+One of those is the SARS-CoV-2 virus that caused COVID-19.
 Unfortunately, we have to be aware that COVID-19 is a more serious illness than seasonal flu.

-COVID-19 is a risk for people with diabetes:
+COVID-19 is a risk for people with diabetes

 No matter which type of diabetes people have, the complications that may occur vary from people’s age and how well they have been managing their diabetes.
 People who already have diabetes-related health problems are more likely to have worse outcomes if they are in contact with people who have coronavirus.
-While older people and those with respiratory conditions, diabetes or heart disease appear to be more vulnerable to becoming seriously ill with the virus.
+While older people and those with respiratory conditions, diabetes, or heart disease appear to be more vulnerable to becoming seriously ill with the virus.
 It’s important to be informed all the time.
-On that way, you can be proactive in preventing the illness.
+In that way, you can be proactive in preventing the illness.

 People with well-controlled blood glucose levels do not face an increased risk of contracting COVID-19.
 Unfortunately, people with poorly controlled diabetes would be at an increased risk of contracting the illness.
 That’s why, it’s mandatory to maintain excellent blood sugar control, limit potential exposure, eat a healthy diet, and get regular exercise if possible.